 schwab vs Webull

-Like Webull, Schwab has a browser-based platform.
-Called thinkorswim, it has better charting and order entry than the website.
-For example, a graph can be displayed the full height and width of the screen, and there are some really advanced trade types, such as OTO (one triggers the other).
-Schwab’s software does not have simulated trading, however.
+Like Webull, Schwab has a browser-based trading platform called thinkorswim, which offers better charting and order entry than its website.
+For example, you can use full-screen charts and advanced trade types like OTO (one triggers the other).
+Schwab’s software doesn’t have simulated trading.

 Winner: Schwab